An impressive 12,244 birds were counted during the annual shorebird survey on the World Heritage-listed Faure Island.Read more...

 Science: surveys and research at Faure Island

-A regular program of twice-yearly surveys is carried out on Faure Island.
-In addition, detailed monitoring is carried out after each translocation to measure its success.
+A regular program of biannual surveys is carried out on Faure Island.
+In addition, monitoring is carried out after each translocation in order to measure its success.

-In total, AWC ecologists undertake each year more than 5,000 live trap nights– plus 12 vegetation surveys, 18 bird surveys and at least 2,500 camera trap nights - to measure a suite of ecological health indicators including:
+In total, AWC ecologists undertake each year more than 400 live trap nights, 500 scat and tracking plot nights, 51 bird surveys at 17 sites, 41 km of spotlighting transects and 15 vegetation surveys.- to measure a suite of ecological health indicators including:

-- The diversity and abundance of other key faunal groups including seed-eating birds, diurnal lizards, shorebirds and top order predators (goannas).
+- The diversity and abundance of other key faunal groups including terrestrial and shore birds, top order predators (goannas) and other reptiles.

 - The significance of threats such as weed occupancy.

-Shorebirds are surveyed annually in collaboration with experienced members of Birdlife Australia and the results used to monitor trends in the number of species and the size of populations visiting Faure Island.
+Shorebirds are surveyed annually, including in collaboration with experienced members of Birdlife Western Australia.
+The results are used to monitor trends in the abundance and species richness of shorebirds visiting Faure Island.

 Native vegetation and weeds are monitored at sites set up in four of the dominant vegetation types on the island.
-At each site, some plots were fenced to exclude Boodies, and the densities and species richness of the ground cover and shrub layers are compared inside and outside the fence.
+At each site, exclusion fences were constructed to remove grazing and browsing impacts of mammal species.
+Paired inside/outside photo-monitoring points are established at each site and the structure of vegetation is measured.

 As indicated above, detailed monitoring is carried out after all translocation events.
-For example, in 2013, 30 Banded Hare-wallabies were translocated to Faure Island to strengthen the existing population.
-25 were radio-collared including 5 with GPS collars.
-The data obtained from such monitoring helps measure the success of the translocation and informs the development of strategies for future reintroductions – e.g. at Mt Gibson.
+For example, in 2013, 30 Banded Hare-wallabies were translocated to Faure Island to strengthen the existing population: 25 were radio-collared including 5 with GPS collars.
+The data obtained from such monitoring helps measure the success of the translocation and informs the development of strategies for future reintroductions – e.g. at as part of the Mammal Restoration Program at Mt Gibson.